cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 [1]  + terminated  ./dstate
 {% endhighlight %}

+`$!` is the process ID of the last background pipeline, which in this case is `./dstate &`.

 The goal here is to keep the child going for as long as we want to have our parent in D state. `pause()` here waits until a terminal signal is sent, and can be modified to suit whatever needs you happen to have.
 For example, if your